zh-zheng/BERT-QE/README.md

 @inproceedings{zheng2020bertqe,
-    title={BERT-QE: Contextualized Query Expansion for Document Re-ranking}, author={Zheng, Zhi and Hui, Kai and He, Ben and Han, Xianpei and Sun, Le and Yates, Andrew}, booktitle = "Findings of ACL: EMNLP",
-    year = "2020",
+    title={BERT-QE: Contextualized Query Expansion for Document Re-ranking}, author={Zheng, Zhi and Hui, Kai and He, Ben and Han, Xianpei and Sun, Le and Yates, Andrew}, booktitle = "Findings of ACL: EMNLP 2020", year = "2020",
     publisher = "Association for Computational Linguistics" }